edent/WordPress-On-This-Day-Plugin/README.md

 # WordPress On-This-Day Plugin

-This simple plugin generates an RSS feed of your blog posts which were published "on this day" in the past.
+This simple plugin generates an HTML page or RSS feed of your blog posts which were published "on this day" in the past.

 For example, if today is 21st of November 2016 then this will show a list of blog posts written on